Most Expensive Rug Ever Sold! - Rug the Rock

 Taking a few steps away from the East for a moment, we find this 18th-century French masterpiece.
 This stunning carpet, designed by Pierre-Josse Perrot and woven between 1740 and 1750, is embellished with incredible detail.
 It is an awe-inspiring piece with a complex, almost three-dimensional design.
 The design vividly illustrates France's 18th-century royal arms, military trophies, flowers, and ornaments.

-5 - Silk Isfahan Rug, Iran, 17th Century, $4.45 million
+5 - Silk Isfahan rug, Iran, 17th century, $4.45 million

 Silk Isfahan Rug

-4 - Mughal Millefleurs "Star-Lattice" Carpet, India, Late 17th or First Half 18th Century, £4.7 million
+4 - Mughal Millefleurs "Star-Lattice" carpet, India, late 17th or first half 18th century, £4.7 million

 Mughal Millefleurs "Star-Lattice" Carpe

-It's no surprise that a carpet from the Far East is among the most expensive rugs in the world.
+Unsurprisingly, a carpet from the Far East is among the most expensive rugs in the world.
 At a Christie's auction in 2013, this 18th-century North Indian rug sold for more than £4.7 million, far exceeding its estimated price.

 The Pashmina-wool carpet has an intense scarlet field with a golden star latticework design enclosing symmetrical arrays of pink, yellow, white, and blue jasmine and lotus blossoms.
 It has only minor signs of wear and tear, which had no impact on the final selling price.
 Scholars and experts have dubbed it "the most sublime of all decorative carpets."
 It is one of only 12 Millefleur (French for "a thousand flowers") rugs from the period.

-3 - The Pearl Carpet of Baroda, India, 19th Century, $5.45 million
+3 - The Pearl carpet of Baroda, India, 19th century, $5.45 million

 The Pearl Carpet of Baroda